NorbertNader/vue-aws-starter-kit/README.md

 # AWS + Vue.js starter kit

 I created this project for a talk I did at the Geekle Vue.js global Summit.
-I will update the readme with a link to the presentation...

 This is a starter kit to get a simple Vue.js app up and running and move it to the AWS Cloud.
 It includes server side rendering, code split routes and lazy loading components.